paketo-buildpacks/oracle/README.md

 # `gcr.io/paketo-buildpacks/oracle`

-The Paketo Oracle Buildpack is a Cloud Native Buildpack that provides the Oracle implementations of JREs and JDKs.
+The Paketo Buildpack for Oracle is a Cloud Native Buildpack that provides the Oracle implementations of JREs and JDKs.

 This buildpack is designed to work in collaboration with other buildpacks which request contributions of JREs and JDKs.